 Here are some key compliance considerations for social media in your plastic surgery practice:

-1. Obtaining Patient Consent.
 Patient consent for social media use should be separate from other consents.
 Consent must deal with the circumstances of the social media use.
 There are a wide range of circumstances commonly seen that can impact consent.
 Before you ever post a before and after photo of a patient’s Brazilian butt lift, you must obtain written consent from your patient.
-Likewise, if your patient brings in a friend or relative to livestream a video of their medical procedure, this still requires consent directly from your patient.
+Likewise, if your patient brings in a friend or relative to live stream a video of their medical procedure, this still requires consent directly from your patient.
 Without patient consent, a plastic surgeon puts their license at risk by posting patient photos or videos to social media.

 If you have any questions or would like to know more about the intersect of ethics and social media in plastic surgery practices, please schedule a consult at email@example.com.